khnnyy/LeninWebApp/README_LeninWebApp.txt

 TO GET STARTED
+<-----HOST----->
+There will be two options for the hosting, access through local host run the jar file from this project file and run locally.
+Remember to login the Google Account in the local browser to avoid errors in the Email Sending function

+Or access the web app through free hosting service through render, which I have already setted up and will be accessible through this link https://leninwebapp-48vw.onrender.com Render Login using Google Account -----

+<NOTE> When accessing the free hosting for the web app, it will take time to load since
+its a free hosting at most 5-10 mins give or take, but after loading the first time it will work properly, after a certain amount of time of inactivity the web app will take time again to load The free hosting service is accessible through any network and is already ready for usage, only problem is the downtime but 5 mins of loading is good enough considering its free

+<>
 <-----DATABASE----->
 Access the database of the web app through mongo db https://www.mongodb.com/ Login using the designated Google Account given above